Actindo-AG/Documentation/POS/Operation/05_ManageCashRegister.md

 ## Close a pay desk

 You close the pay desk at cash closing or when a shift change is due and the cashier changes.
-To close a pay desk, you have to count the current cash amount in the pay desk and you can define a skimming amount.
+To close a pay desk, you have to count the current cash amount in the pay desk.
+In addition, you can define a skimming amount.

 #### Prerequisites